Is the Pupil Personnel Services (PPS) credential offered without the Master's Degree?

 What tests are required for the school counseling program?

-Per the Commission on Teacher Credentialing (CTC) preconditions for California Educator Preparation Programs, applicants for program admission must attempt the California Basic Educational Skills Test (CBEST) or have satisfied the Basic Skills Requirement by the application deadline.
-If an admitted student has failed to pass the CBEST, candidates will receive appropriate academic assistance necessary to pass the examination.
+Per the Commission on Teacher Credentialing (CTC) licensing requirements all California Prepared Educators must complete the Basic Skills Requirement by passage of the California Basic Educational Skills Test (CBEST) or meet the requirement using an approved alternative prior to recommendation of the Pupil Personnel Services Credential.
+If a student admitted to the program fails to pass the CBEST, candidates will receive appropriate academic assistance necessary to pass the examination.
 Reference: Education Code Sections 44252 (f) and 44225 (n).
-For additional information about the Basic Skills Requirement and ways to satisfy the requirement, please visit the Basic Skills Requirement for School Counseling website.
+For additional information about the Basic Skills Requirement and ways to satisfy the requirement, please visit http://www.ctc.ca.gov/credentials/leaflets/cl667.pdf.

 Is the GRE required?